Pre-Apprentice Training For Ironworkers (Reinforcing)

 - Describe the roles and responsibilities of the reinforcing Ironworker.

 This course is designed for new apprentices interested in becoming Structural Reinforcing Ironworkers.
-Applicants must be 18 years of age or older with a valid class 5 driver's license and their own transportation.
+Applicants must be physically fit, between the ages of 18 and 35 with a valid class 5 driver's license and their own transportation.

 A Word about Safety